 This was my first stand up comedy act in a foreign city and I’m certainly going to be doing it more.
-The event I attended was great exposure to Polish quirks and ways of life, especially from the point of view of expats.
+The event I attended was great exposure to Polish quirks and ways of life, especially from an expat’s point of view.
 A quick cultural immersion with some local beer.
 What better way to spend a good evening?

 Other fun things to do